boost-edu-tools/gitinspectorgui/docs/api/examples.md

 ## Overview

 This document shows how to implement the required Python functions that will be called directly from Rust via PyO3.
-No HTTP requests or network communication is involved.
+No HTTP requests or network communication is involved - these are direct function calls within a single process.

+**Implementation Focus**: These examples show direct Python function implementations - no HTTP endpoints or network code needed.
+For PyO3 integration details, see [Design Decisions](../architecture/design-decisions.md).

 ## Basic Analysis Function